What does readability have to do with travel writing?

-No one wants to struggle through a story about a luxury resort in the Bahamas.
-We don’t want to work hard to comprehend an article about a wine cruise along the Burgundy Canal.
+No one wants to struggle through travel stories .
+We don’t want to work too hard to comprehend an article.

-That’s why readability is important.
-You need to make sure your travel stories are easy to read so people will enjoy reading them!
+That’s what makes readability so important.
+You need to make sure your travel stories are easy to read so people will enjoy reading them.

 How can you make sure your articles are easy to read?
 Getting feedback from experts is the best way, especially when you’re just getting started.

 But before you turn your story over to someone for review there are other ways to make your writing more readable including using “readability statistics”.
-The good news is these statistics may be readily available in software you already use.
+Before you get scared off, let me tell you this information is probably already at your fingertips and available in software you use.

-Microsoft Word has readability tools built in, so if you use this software you already have what you need.
+I use Microsoft Word to write and Word has readability tools built in.
+If you also use Word, you already have what you need.

 If you don’t use MS-Word, don’t despair!
 There are many other apps you can use.
-I’ll give you some recommendations at the end of this article.
+There are some recommendations at the end of this article.

-No matter what tools you use, it’s important to understand which statistics can help you.
+No matter which tools you use, it’s important to understand exactly which statistics can help you.

 That’s what this article is all about.
-Here’s how readability statistics will help you improve your travel writing:
+Here’s how readability statistics will help you improve your travel writing, and the five statistics that will help you the most.

-(Note: The examples in this article reference setting up readability statistics for Microsoft Word for Mac 2011 (version 14.3.9).
-If you use the PC version, Microsoft Word Online, or Office 365 your menus will be different.
-You’ll need to use your “help” file to help you set it up for your version.)
+(Note: The examples in this article reference setting up readability statistics for Microsoft Word for Mac (version 16.3.5).
+If you use the PC version, Microsoft Word Online, or Office 365 your menus might be different.
+Use your “help” screen to find out how to set it up for your version.)

 Chances are you already use your spell checker.
 Did you know you can set up your MS-Word software to check for grammar errors, too?

-I pay little attention to “spelling and grammar” while I’m writing my first draft.
+I don't pay much attention to “spelling and grammar” while I’m writing my first draft.
 My focus is on writing my travel story and getting the content and facts into the article.

-Initially I ignore most of the squiggly lines displayed by my software under incorrect words and phrases.
-I've found it’s too distracting to write creatively and fix problems simultaneously.
+Initially, I ignore most of the squiggly lines displayed by my software under incorrect words and phrases.
+I've found it’s too distracting to write creatively and fix problems simultaneously, but you might be different.

-During my final edit I make sure all errors are cleaned up.
-That’s when I check everything – spelling, grammar and the readability statistics for the article.
+During my final edit I make sure all the errors are cleaned up.
+That’s when I check everything – spelling, grammar and the readability statistics.

 After the spelling and grammar check finishes, a little summary box will pop up on your screen.
 This box displays your readability statistics.

 I repeat this process until the statistics are within acceptable ranges.
 If you're wondering what are acceptable ranges, that varies for the type of article you're writing.
-The next section gives you some guidelines for travel writing.
+In the next section I'll give you some guidelines for travel writing.

 The first section deals with Counts.
 The most important statistic here is Words which refers to your total word count.
-I’m sure you’ve been watching your word count all along since your editor gave you a target word count when she purchased your story.
+I’m sure you’ve been watching your word count all along since your editors give you a target word count when they purchase your story.

 Use the “Count” statistic to make sure you’re within the boundaries set by your editor.
 This is the only useful statistic for travel writers in this section.
 You can safely ignore the other categories under “Counts”.